 Rubrics will save you time, help your students improve their skills, and provide fair, balanced assessments.
-Here are some ways to create and use them.

 What’s a rubric, anyway?

 Here’s your etymological lesson for the day: waaaay back in the 14th century, the word rubric referred to the red lettering that manuscript writers used to call attention to important information in a document.
 The root of the word is “ruber,” which means “red.”

 Today, most teachers associate the word rubric with a list of criteria used to evaluate something.

 Today, the meaning most teachers associate with the word “rubric” is a list of criteria used to evaluate something.